talmolab/sleap/docs/tutorials/proofreading.rst

 Frame” command in the “Labels” menu will take you to the next frame in which a new track is spawned.

-For more tools and tips, see the :ref:`proofreading` how-to.
+For more tools and tips, see the :ref:`proofreading` guide.

 .. |image0| image:: ../_static/add-video.gif
 .. |image1| image:: ../_static/video-options.gif